tomsch420/phd-thesis/chapters/probability_theory.typ

 === Running Example
 <sec:running_example>

-To illustrate the concepts presented in this section, this thesis considers a simplified scenario involving a robot interacting with objects in its environment.
+Illustrating the concepts presented in this section, this thesis considers a simplified scenario involving a robot interacting with objects in its environment.
 This scenario is modeled as a sample space defined by four random variables:
 - *Object Type*: This symbolic variable takes values from a set representing different object types that the robot can interact with, such as {Bowl, Cup, Spoon, Knife}.
 The Object Type is abbreviated as *O*.
 The measurable space on *O* is (*O*, $2^bold(O)$).
 - *Robot Type:* This symbolic variable takes values from a set representing different robot types, such as {PR2, Tiago, HSR}.